Taika Waititi: 2013–2019: Career breakthrough and expansion

-2020–present: Recent career
+2020–present

 In 2020, Waititi narrated a charity reading of James and the Giant Peach by Roald Dahl.
 He portrayed Ratcatcher in the DC superhero film The Suicide Squad, released in August 2021 to positive reviews.
 Also in August, Waititi portrayed Antwan Hovachelik, the antagonist of the action comedy film Free Guy.
 With Sterlin Harjo, Waititi co-created the comedy series Reservation Dogs, which chronicles the lives of a group of indigenous Oklahoma teens, and comprises a main cast, directors, producers, and writers of indigenous peoples.
 It premiered on FX and received positive reviews.
 Waititi executive produced, directed and starred as Blackbeard in the HBO Max comedy series Our Flag Means Death.
 The first season was released in March 2022.
 That same year, Time magazine placed him on its annual list of the 100 most influential people in the world.
-Waititi performed as a voice actor in the 2022 animated film Lightyear as Mo Morrison.
+Waititi voiced Mo Morrison in the Pixar film Lightyear (2022).

 He wrote and directed the superhero film Thor: Love and Thunder, a sequel to Thor: Ragnarok.
 It released in July 2022.
+The film received mixed reviews with critic Mark Kermode complained that "the jokes, the catch-phrases [are] just incredibly tired".
+Richard Brody of The New Yorker described the film writing "The film passes through the nervous system without delivering any sustenance or even leaving a residue."
+In her mixed review from NPR, Amy Nicholson added "I was really compelled by the ideas Taika Waititi was teasing in this film, but the actual style of it – the eagerness to please – made me take a step back from everything.
+[But] what he's discussing is really smart."

 Waititi also directed a feature film adaptation of the documentary Next Goal Wins prior to directing Thor: Love and Thunder.
-The film, which had been delayed, is set to be released in September 2023 after Armie Hammer's scenes were re-shot with Will Arnett taking over the role.
-He is set to direct a live-action film adaptation of Akira.
-He is slated to co-write a sequel to What We Do in the Shadows, titled We're Wolves, and direct and co-write a live-action Star Wars film, which is expected to be released before Rogue Squadron.
-Waititi is attached to write, direct and executive produce two animated series for Netflix based on Roald Dahl's children's novel Charlie and the Chocolate Factory and its sequel, one adapting the novels and the other focused on the novel's Oompa Loompa characters.
-He is set to executive produce and direct the Showtime limited series The Auteur.
-He is slated to write and direct a film based on Flash Gordon for 20th Century Studios.
-In November 2021, it was announced that Waititi would adapt The Incal into a feature film.
+The film, which had been delayed, was released on 17 November 2023, after Armie Hammer's scenes were re-shot with Will Arnett taking over the role.
+The film premiered at the 2023 Toronto International Film Festival to negative reviews.
+Esther Zuckerman of IndieWire praised some of the performances but labeled it as "largely a misfire".
+Peter Bradshaw of The Guardian described it as "a shoddily made and strikingly unfunny attempt to tell an interesting story in an uninteresting way".